 What Is Community Health Nursing?

-Community health nursing is a discipline that incorporates evidenced-based research along with advances in science and new approaches for improving the health of the public.
-The practice takes into consideration the cultural and socioeconomic backgrounds of the people in the community to ensure appropriate interaction and sensitivity when working with them.
+Community health nursing is a discipline that incorporates evidenced-based research along with advances in science and new approaches for improving the health The practice takes into consideration the cultural and socioeconomic backgrounds of the people in the community to ensure appropriate interaction and sensitivity when working with them.

 A community is a group of people in a specific location, which includes places where people live, work and go to school.
 Most people belong to multiple types of communities.
 Community health nursing is commonly practiced in geographic locations like cities and rural areas.